 - USE A GOOD QUALITY PROBIOTIC.
 The friendly probiotic bacteria in our gut play a big role in digestion, immune function and keeping our intestines healthy.
 However, pesticides, antibiotics and many other factors affect our probiotic populations.
 A probiotic supplement can help to replenish our friendly gut bacteria and keep our digestive system happy!

-- FIT IN ENOUGH FIBRE.
-There are two types of fibre that we need in our diet; insoluble fibre is the ‘roughage’ that bulks up our stools and ‘sweeps’ through our insides.
-Soluble fibre absorbs water and softens the stool.
-Getting enough of both types of fibre is important for making perfect poop!
+- FIT IN ENOUGH FIBER.
+There are two types of fiber that we need in our diet; insoluble fiber is the ‘roughage’ that bulks up our stools and ‘sweeps’ through our insides.
+Soluble fiber absorbs water and softens the stool.
+Getting enough of both types of fiber is important for making perfect poop!